Akane625/Fan-Made-Dead-by-Daylight-Randomizer/README.md

 Note: Make sure you are running all this in the folder you stored the files in

-PS: The code was aided with AI (Claude)
+PS: The code was aided with Anthropic's Claude